A person smiling, they are wearing a black coat with a yellow shirt underneath.

 No ratings yet.
 Log in to rate.

-Our current LCC Officer, Sophia Nasif, was a panelist for the session, representing London students, postgraduates and students with caring duties specifically.
+LCC Officer, Sophia Nasif, was a panelist for the session.
+She was specifically representing London students, postgraduates and students with caring responsibilities.

-Sophia and Chloe Wilkinson-Silk (Arts SU Advice Manager) provided evidence and case studies about the London student experience at UAL, including data collected in our recent Private Renter's report.
-Our work around Guarantor Scheme's was also mentioned.
+Sophia and Chloe Wilkinson-Silk (Arts SU Advice Manager) provided evidence and case studies about the London student experience at UAL.
+This included data collected in our recent Private Renter's report.
+Our work around Guaruntor's Scheme was also mentioned.
 You can read Sophia's full opening statement for the panel here.

-The APPG was well attended by representatives from the NUS, Student Unions and Universities from across the UK, but unfortunately had a low turnout from Members of Parliament due to a scheduling clash with a discussion in the House of Commons.
-However, Arts SU will be submitting a report including all of our data and case studies to the APPG to be put forward to MPs and the Housing Minister to consider.
+The APPG was well attended by representatives from the NUS, Student Unions and Universities from across the UK.
+Unfortunately there was a low turnout from Members of Parliament due to a scheduling clash with a discussion in the House of Commons.
+However, Arts SU will be submitting a report including data and case studies to the APPG to be put forward to MPs and the Housing Minister to consider.

 Comments